os717/news_headlines_trader/README.md

 ## How I did it:

-Thw first step was to find a way to draw out the meaning from news headline segments.
+The first step was to find a way to draw out the meaning from news headline segments.
 After learning of sentiment analysis, I found a Github repositary which uses "sense away neurel networks that use context embedding vectors".
 Yes, I have no idea what that means but hopefully I will soon :) Here is a link to it:

 `https://github.com/explosion/sense2vec`